 Col du Chaussy | 1533 METER | Pontamafrey La Chambre

-The southern ascent from Pontamafrey, coming from the Maurienne Valley, is a dream for drivers of winding roads shortly after the barrier at the end of the town.
-Eighteen bends, a narrow road and few hard shoulders await you on the first 3.8 kilometres to the village of Montvernier.
-In a short time, you have to overcome about 250 metres of altitude here.
-This area is also known as Lacets de Montvernier.
-‘Lacets’ loosely translated will be roughly equivalent to our term ‘hairpin bends’.
+The southern ascent from Pontamafrey, coming from the Maurienne Valley, is a dream for drivers who love hairpin bends, starting shortly after the end of the village at the barrier.
+The first 3.8 kilometres to Montvernier feature 18 hairpin bends, a narrow road and few roadside barriers.
+In a short space of time, you have to negotiate an altitude difference of around 250 metres.
+This section is also known as the Lacets de Montvernier.
+‘Lacets’ can be loosely translated as ‘hairpin bends’.

-After that, the route is more relaxed along an upland valley, before a number of comparatively unspectacular bends follow.
-The pass is an extensive area with some parking options.
+After that, the route continues more leisurely along a high valley before several more, but comparatively unspectacular, bends follow.
+The pass is a large area with several parking spaces.

 There are various options for the descent.